vmware-tanzu/community-edition/docs/site/content/docs/latest/vSphere-ldap-config.md

 Error from server (Forbidden): nodes is forbidden: User "chogan@rainpole.com" cannot list resource "nodes" in API group "" at the cluster scope
 ```

-If problems persist, verify the overlay manoifest and patching steps.
+If problems persist, verify the overlay manifest and patching steps.
 Another option is to retry the deletion of the pinniped job once again and allowing it to restart once more to see if resolves any issues that might be experienced with authentication.

 ## Configuration Steps on the Workload Cluster